-If contamination is suspected, discovered, or occurs during demolition, site preparation, or construction of college facilities, testing of the potentially contaminated media must be conducted.
-If soil or groundwater contamination is readily apparent, or is revealed by testing, the Department of Ecology must be notified.
-To notify Ecology, contact the Environmental Report Tracking System Coordinator at the Southwest Regional Office at (360) 407-6300.
-For assistance and information about subsequent cleanup and to identify the type of testing that will be required, contact Sandy Smith with the Toxics Cleanup Program at the Southwest Regional Office at (360) 407-7269.
+If contamination is suspected, discovered, or occurs during demolition, site preparation, or construction of the auto storage lot, testing of the potentially contaminated media must be conducted.
+If contamination of soil or groundwater is readily apparent, or is revealed by sampling, the Department of Ecology must be notified.
+To notify Ecology, contact the Environmental Report Tracking System Coordinator at the Southwest Regional Office at